extra2000/elastic-elasticsearch-pod/docs/source/example_cluster_single_server.rst

 .. code-block:: bash

-    podman exec -it elk-es-coord-01-pod-es-coord-01 elasticsearch-setup-passwords interactive
+    podman exec -it elk-es-coord-01-pod-es-coord-01 elasticsearch-setup-passwords interactive --url "https://fqdn-es-coord-01:9200"

 .. note::

+    Replace ``fqdn-es-coord-01`` with your ``es-coord-01``'s FQDN.
 For testing purpose, use password ``abcde12345`` for all.

 Check Cluster Health
 --------------------